MohamedSabith97/Functional-Doc_HRM/HRM_Docs.md

 > ### **Medical Test:**

-Medical test and Insurance process will be start in arrival stage.

-In the arrival process of employee then the medical test procedure will start immediately for all new employees to get complete the Medical Test.
+In the arrival stage of employee at same the medical test procedure will start immediately for all new employees to get complete the Medical Test.

 > **1-Newly required:**